Anti-associative dendriform algebras: anti-associative dendriform algebras

 \begin{coro} Let $A$ be a vector space with two bilinear operations $\succ,\prec: A\otimes A\rightarrow A$.
 Then on the direct sum $\hat A:=A\oplus A$ of vector spaces, the following bilinear operation

-makes an anti-associative algebra $(\hat A,\ast)$ if and only if $(A,\succ,\prec)$ is a rhizaform algebra. \end{coro} \begin{proof}
+makes an anti-associative algebra $(\hat A,\ast)$ if and only if $(A,\succ,\prec)$ is an anti-associative dendriform algebra. \end{coro} \begin{proof}

-It is clear that $(\hat A,\ast)$ is an anti-associative algebra if and only if $(A, \succ, \prec)$ is an anti-associative admissible algebra, that is, $(A,\ast)$ is an associative algebra, and $(A, L_\succ, R_\prec)$ is a bimodule of the associated anti-associative algebra, which is equivalent to the fact that $(A, \succ, \prec)$ is a rhizaform algebra by Theorem \ref{rhizaform algebra equivalent}. \end{proof}
+The first proof: It is clear that $(\hat A,\ast)$ is an anti-associative algebra if and only if $(A, \succ, \prec)$ is an anti-associative admissible algebra, that is, $(A,\ast)$ is an associative algebra, and $(A, L_\succ, R_\prec)$ is a bimodule of the associated anti-associative algebra, which is equivalent to the fact that $(A, \succ, \prec)$ is a anti-associative dendriform algebra by Theorem \ref{anti-associative dendriform algebra equivalent}.

+The second proof: By the definition of $\mathcal{C}$-dendriform algebras in the case $\mathcal{C}$ is an anti-associative algebra (see \cite{OPV}). \end{proof}